sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 Animations use interpolation instead of snapping to the next state.
 Country rankings slide into position.
 Percentages ease between values.
 Even small UI transitions are smoothed out.
 These details significantly improve the polish of the stream, but it is definitely a balancing act.
 Too much movement can distract from the visual effect of the map itself, so getting this right required some restraint.

 The pulses are what actually bring the data to life.
-Under the hood, each pulse is a simple generated glow texture.
+In the engine, each pulse is a simple generated glow texture.
 I add a bit of spatial jitter so concurrent events do not stack perfectly on top of each other, and I scale their sizes logarithmically so massive data spikes do not turn the map into a solid wall of color.

 The colors map directly to the event types: green for new paths, purple for updates, red for withdrawals, and blue for gossip.
 Because they use additive blending, overlapping pulses naturally create a bright hotspot over regions with a ton of routing activity.
 They pop onto the map, expand, and fade out smoothly.
 Managing this entire visual lifecycle efficiently is what keeps the map feeling dynamic without tanking the frame rate.